book design & production

 • design concept presented with sample page layouts for chapter openings and chapter spreads with and without photos, a book dummy indicating all the different page types, and cover treatment

-• forms and checklists to simplify handing off your text files and images for scanning and placement
+• checklists and guides to simplify handling of text files and images

 • attention to fine typographic details for chapter headings, subheadings, body text, captions, page numbers, running heads, rules and dingbats to add graphic emphasis